ssb22/indexer/README.md

 * Dolphin EasyReader 10 (Windows): ditto but ZIP needs to be unpacked separately and NCC or OPF file opened

-* JAWS FSReader 3 (Windows): is able to play audio while highlighting paragraphs is both Daisy 2 and Daisy 3, but ZIP needs to be unpacked separately and NCC or OPF file opened; may work better without JAWS running; synchronisation with audio seems to require `--mp3-recode`; images are not scaled to fit
+* JAWS FSReader 3 (Windows): is able to play audio while highlighting paragraphs in both Daisy 2 and Daisy 3, but ZIP needs to be unpacked separately and NCC or OPF file opened; may work better without JAWS running; synchronisation with audio seems to require `--mp3-recode`; images are not scaled to fit

 * HumanWare Brailliant: does not show text if there is audio (hopefully it can still be used for navigation); tested only with Daisy 2